MuriungiPatrick/MuriungiPatrick/README.md

 # Hi there 👋, I'm Patrick Muriungi, I'm a Designer, Developer and a teacher.
+I Build websites and Mobile Apps.

-### I mostly work with PHP and JavaScript but have also experience with Ruby on Railsm and Laravel.
+### I mostly work with PHP and JavaScript but have also experience with Ruby on Rails and Laravel.

 ## Frontend Skills